Are you traveling to Mexico for the first time? These essential Mexico travel tips are sure to help your trip go smoothly.

 Long story short: I never worry about whether my drinks have ice in them, and I don’t think you should be worried about it either.
 If ya want ice, have at it!

 6. Pack a refillable water bottle

 The water may not be safe to drink, but repeatedly buying single-use plastic water bottles while traveling isn’t an ideal solution.
 It’s terrible for the environment and hard on your wallet.

 Save yourself the trouble by packing a lifestraw water bottle, which filters bacteria and protozoa from water sources, making it safe to drink.

 Refill this bottle from the tap in your hotel or Airbnb, and you’ll be all set!

 7. DON’T skip the street food

 I often hear travelers who are (seemingly) unfamiliar with Mexico advising others not to eat street food when visiting this culinary wonderland.
 This is a huge mistake!!

 It may sound dramatic, but my local taco lady literally changed my life.
-She feeds me the most delicious tacos I’ve ever tasted for the low, low price of 12 pesos each.
-With that in mind, I really think you’ll be missing out if you neglect to try street food in Mexico.
+She feeds me the most delicious tacos I’ve ever tasted for the low, low price of 14 pesos each.

 I understand why there is concern about the cleanliness of the street carts, but there are a few different indicators you can look for to help you judge whether it’s safe or not.